aivarsk/aivarsk.github.io/_posts/2022-08-10-fastapi-concurrency2.md

 So the entire JSON is encoded with a single C function call.
 Having written several Python modules in C, I know that the C code is called with the notorious Global Interpreter Lock held and no Python code can execute in the meanwhile.
 It is the responsibility of the C extension to release that lock if possible.
 And we are back to the topic of cooperative multi-threading but this time it's not coroutines and threads but Python threads and native threads.

 In CPython, only a single thread of Python code is executed at once.
 The interpreter switches between Python threads once a thread has executed a certain amount of instructions.
 But the interpreter is helpless if Python code calls into C extension.
 C extension has to either finish or explicitly release the GIL around long-running system calls.
+All other threads will starve until that happens.

 But if JSON is encoded by the C extension, why did I still observe some concurrent requests instead of zero?
 After going through the code I realized that the `json` library knows how to encode only built-in Python types.
 But the response I am trying to serialize is a tree of Pydantic models.
 How does this not fail with "Foo is not JSON serializable" error?